 |Minors||Students at Belhaven University may elect to complete a minor from the following:|

-|Education (Secondary)||Sports Medicine: Exercise Science|
+|English Language Teaching||Sports Medicine: Exercise Science|

 A signed major selection form stating the minor must be turned in to the registrar's office to declare a minor.
 Students majoring in one discipline who are required to take course work in a cognate discipline may not apply this coursework toward a minor unless given special permission by the minor department chairman.
 Students taking a major and a minor that include overlapping courses may apply up to six credits from those courses toward meeting the course requirements of the minor.

 Students who have not completed a degree within six years of attendance at Belhaven University will continue their seventh year of study under a new catalogue.

 In keeping with its vision and mission, Belhaven University believes that high academic and scholarly goals are first realized through a foundation in general education that affirms the Lordship of Christ over all aspects of learning – scholarly and personal.